Terni: Sport

 Ternana Calcio is the main football club in the city.
-The club have twice played in Italy's first division Serie A (seasons 1972–1973 and 1974–1975).
-Ternana is currently playing in Serie B (season 2021–2022).
-The club play at the 22,000-seat Stadio Libero Liberati, named after Italian motorcycle racer Libero Liberati, who was born in Terni, won the 500cc World Championship in 1957, and died while he was training with his Gilera Saturno along the Valnerina road near Terni.
+The club has twice played in Italy's first division Serie A (seasons 1972–1973 and 1974–1975).
+Ternana is currently playing in Serie C (season 2025–2026).
+The club plays at the 22,000-seat Stadio Libero Liberati, named after Italian motorcycle racer Libero Liberati, who was born in Terni, won the 500cc World Championship in 1957, and died while he was training with his Gilera Saturno along the Valnerina road near Terni.